astronomy-CMSC-436-636-fa2021/astronomy_436_fa2021/README.md

+# Fermi LAT
 ## David Mercanti, Dhruv Jagdishkumar Patel, Alexis Richardson, Pratik Shukla
-# Fermi LAT
+## Introduction
+The Fermi Gamma-ray Space telescope has been in service since June 2009.
+Observations are made by the Large Array Telescope (or LAT) which is the principal instrument attached to the Fermi Space Observatory.
+The LAT scans the night sky daily for photon events which indicate high energy photons coming from a recorded point in the sky, at a recorded energy.
+The data recorded is in fits files, and is collected weekly.
+Here, we try to aggregate data from multiple weeks of data, and we manage to do it automatically.

-allows to the user to view fit files
+This code will allow the user to view fit files into visualization format.

 ## Running the GUI
 1. Make a virtual environment